leptonai/leptonai/docs/internal/infra/AWS.md

 #### EFS

 O(customers).
 We provision one EFS per customer.
 The default quota for EFS is 1000, which should be good enough.

+##### EFS Mount targets per VPC L-7391004C
+O(customers) for now.
+Each workspace needs 1 efs and it translates to 3 mount points.
+The hard upperlimit is 400.

 #### S3